 In this team guide to the Arizona Cardinals, we’ll take a look at how the team stacks up in the NFC West and dive into such topics as:

-- Betting tips and advice for the Cardinals in 2019.
+- Betting tips and advice for the Cardinals.

 - Arizona Cardinals major historical accomplishments.